smrt-model/smrt/doc/source/user_guide/tutorials/index.rst

 Tutorials
 ####################################

 This section develops the most frequent use cases of SMRT.
+Tutorials will be added progressively.

 For more tutorials and notebook versions please refer to `tutorials <https://github.com/smrt-model/tutorials>`_